MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 We provide all pathogen genomic and epidemiologic input data to reproduce our analyses in non-identifiable aggregate form, or have anonymised individual-level sample identifiers and have randomized individual-level data entries throughout.

-Our main analysis functions on estimating incidence dynamics and transmission flows depend on estimates of population sizes, prevalence, virus suppression.
+Our main analyses depend on estimates of population sizes, HIV prevalence, and HIV suppression.

-To perform the data preprocessing required to run downstream models, navigate to the root directory of the repository and execute the following commands
+To perform the data preprocessing steps, navigate to the root directory of the repository and execute the following commands

 #### Stage 1
 ```shell